roycanales17/Reduced-Framework/README.md

 ## Cron Scheduler

 The **Scheduler** provides a route-like API for defining and managing recurring tasks using cron expressions.

+Instead of handling raw cron jobs directly, you define schedules in a clean and expressive way — similar to defining routes.

-All schedules are defined in `routes/cron.php`.
+All schedules are defined in the `routes/cron.php` file:

 ### Sample Schedules